Ready to find the perfect college degree?

 Though it may seem obvious, it’s important for high school biology teachers to be passionate about biology.
 Teenagers respect authenticity and can easily spot when someone is being insincere.
 If you have a genuine enthusiasm for the subject matter you teach, you have a much better shot at getting through to your students.

-Lastly, on the practical side of things, a good biology teacher isn’t squeamish.
+Lastly, a good biology teacher isn’t squeamish.
 If you’re leading laboratory courses, you’ll need to be comfortable with dissections and with handling a variety of specimens.
 You also will need to be able to cope with the smell of formaldehyde.
 Most people going into biology don’t have an issue with these things, but if you haven’t started studying biology yet, these aspects are good to keep in mind.

-As you can see, while the best degree for becoming a high school biology teacher is almost always a B.A. or B.S. in biology, there’s a lot more that goes into becoming a successful biology teacher.
+As you can see, the best degree for becoming a high school biology teacher is almost always a B.A. or B.S. in biology.
+However, there’s a lot more that goes into becoming a successful biology teacher.
 And while becoming licensed can take considerable effort, it’s a path that can open the gates to a dynamic and rewarding career.

 - What is the Difference between a Master’s in Education and a Master’s in Teaching?

 - 30 Great Small Colleges for a Teaching Degree

 - What is the Best Degree for Becoming a High School Art Teacher?

 - What is the Best Degree for Becoming a High School Chemistry Teacher?

 - What is the Best Degree for Becoming a High School Computer Teacher?

 - What is the Best Degree for Becoming a High School Math Teacher?